-If you buy a bond, there are two important things to remember:
+If you buy a bond, there are a few important things to remember:

-- You are technically lending money to the bond issuer
+- You are technically lending money to whoever’s issued you with the bond

-- The issuer is obliged to pay you back interest (the bond “coupon”), or the value of the bond (also called the “principal”) at a later date (“the maturity”)
+- The issuer is obliged to pay you back interest, or the value of the bond at a later date

 Important tax implications of bond profits